|Quick Facts: Glaziers|

-As in many other construction trades, the work is physically demanding.
-Glaziers risk cuts from tools and glass, and falls from ladders and scaffolding.
+As in many other construction trades, the work of glaziers is physically demanding.
+They may experience cuts from tools and glass, falls from ladders and scaffolding, and exposure to solvents.
 Most work full time.
-About 5 percent were self-employed in 2010.

-Glaziers typically enter the occupation with a high school diploma or equivalent, and learn their trade through a formal apprenticeship.
+Glaziers typically enter the occupation with a high school diploma and learn their trade through an apprenticeship or on-the-job training.